Balance innovation and agility with security and compliance

 The core function of Kubernetes is resources scheduling.
 Kubernetes scheduler makes sure that containers get enough resources to execute properly.
 This process is governed by the scheduling policies.
 Before digging into how the scheduler works, let’s make sure we understand the basic constructs of resources definitions, allocation, and restrictions inside the Kubernetes cluster.

 Kubernetes has only two built-in manageable resources: CPU and memory.
 CPU base units are cores, and memory is specified in bytes.
-These two resources play a critical role in how the scheduler allocate pods to nodes.
+These two resources play a critical role in how the scheduler allocates pods to nodes.
 Memory and CPU can be requested, allocated, and consumed.
 You should always set the right CPU memory values.
-You will be in control of your cluster and make sure that a misbehaving application does not impact capacity available for other pods in your cluster.
+You will be in control of your cluster and make sure that a misbehaving application does not impact the capacity available for other pods in your cluster.

 Kubernetes uses the requests & limits structure to control resources such as CPU and memory.

 CPU is a compressible resource, which means that once your container reaches the limit, it will keep running but the operating system will throttle it and keep de-scheduling from using the CPU.
 Memory, on the other hand, is none compressible resource.
 Once your container reaches the memory limit, it will be terminated, aka OOM (Out of Memory) killed.
 If your container keeps OOM killed, Kubernetes will report that it is in a crash loop.

 The limit can never be lower than the request.
 Kubernetes will throw an error and won’t let you run the container if your limit is higher than the request.